 - 1. Makeup exams: If you have an extraordinary situation requiring a makeup exam, please discuss early. - 2.
 Extra credit: This course does not have extra credit.
 The requirements of the course are extremely simple.
-Do well on your project, midterm, and final exam. - 3.
+Do well on your project, midterm, and final exam.
+Attend class. - 3.
 Late work: Late work is not applicable for this course.
 Projects turned in after the final day of classes will generally not be accepted. - 4.
 Class attendance: You are expected to attend class.
+Please do not sign up for this class if you do not intend on being there.
 Sessions at UTD are not recorded. - 5.
 Classroom citizenship: Please conduct yourself in a manner conducive to learning in a classroom environment.